vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. Restart Vega, load LNL checkpoint.
 1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-040" href="#0073-LIMN-040">0073-LIMN-040</a>).
 1. If the market exists in the data node it is marked as settled with correct settlement data. (<a name="0073-LIMN-041" href="#0073-LIMN-041">0073-LIMN-041</a>)
-1. For parties that had margin balance position on the market this is now in their general account for the asset.  (<a name="0073-LIMN-042" href="#0073-LIMN-042">0073-LIMN-042</a>)
+1. For parties that had margin balance position on the market this is now in their general account for the asset.  (<a name="0073-LIMN-042" href="#0073-LIMN-042">0073-LIMN-042</a>
-1. In Spot market, for parties that had holdings in their holding accounts on the market this is now in their general account for the asset.  (<a name="0073-LIMN-088" href="#0073-LIMN-088">0073-LIMN-088</a>)
-1. The insurance pool balance has been redistributed equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset. (<a name="0073-LIMN-113" href="#0073-LIMN-113">0073-LIMN-113</a>)
+1. The insurance pool balance has been transferred into the global insurance pool using the same settlement asset. (<a name="0073-LIMN-116" href="#0073-LIMN-116">0073-LIMN-116</a>)
 1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-044" href="#0073-LIMN-044">0073-LIMN-044</a>).

 ### Test case 16: Markets can be settled and terminated after restore as proposed